 - Increased sustainable farming and ranching practices, leading to improved environmental impacts and healthier food

-- Increased federal funding to Oregon communities to support food system work (leveraged with MMT matching funds)
+- Increased federal funding to Oregon communities to support food system work (leveraged with Meyer matching funds)

 - Cross-region communication and learning through convenings to help expedite all of the above

 ACCESS was founded in 1976.
 It is the designated Community Action Partner and Regional Food Bank for Jackson County.
 Programs are created to help low-income residents achieve self-sufficiency, including nutrition programs for food insecure individuals and families, medical equipment for those who lack insurance, housing and support services, and employment assistance.

 As a community, southern Oregon has begun to work together toward a more self-reliant community food system.
 Over the last five years, food related activities include developing community food share gardens, implementing a new farmer incubator program (supported by Meyer), creating an online farmers market that accepts Oregon Trail Cards (SNAP/food stamp program), convening two Hunger Summits to set priorities for the region, investigating opportunities for a meat processing facility, and cultivating land recently acquired by the Josephine County Food Bank to grow produce that will serve the community.

 As significant as this work is, these efforts need to engage a broader community vision.
 ACCESS in partnership with Thrive and Josephine County Food Bank will take the lead to engage food system stakeholders—farmers, retailers, food businesses, government, non-profits, food security organizations, schools, community members, and local funders—to create a community food system strategic plan that will outline their shared goals and specific objectives for food production, nutrition education, food security, and economic vitality.